pasqal-io/emulators/docs/emu_mps/advanced/config.md

 - Smaller `precision` ⟶ more singular values kept ⟶ higher accuracy and larger memory/CPU cost.

-- For long sequences or very small `dt`, reducing `precision` may be necessary to avoid accumulated truncation error.
+- For long sequences or very small `dt`, improving (reducing) `precision` may be necessary to avoid accumulated truncation error.

 Recommendation